mikesplore/Uni-Connect/README.md

 ### 3. Form Submission
 - **Purpose**: To handle the submission of a new assignment.
 - **Functionality**:
-  - Generates a new assignment ID and creates a `CourseAssignment` object.
+  - Generates a new assignment ID and creates a `ModuleAssignment` object.
-  - Saves the new assignment using `CourseAssignmentViewModel` and updates the UI accordingly.
+  - Saves the new assignment using `ModuleAssignmentViewModel` and updates the UI accordingly.
   - Shows a `CircularProgressIndicator` while the assignment is being posted.
   - Displays a `Toast` message if the assignment fails to save.